 The race is not open for formula cars.

-Drivers can participate with minimum a valid National race licence.
+Drivers can participate with minimum a valid National race licence from a recognized ASN.
 Competitors from outside UAE, must submit the authorization of their ASN (according Art.
-3.9 ISC).
+2.3.7 ISC).

 Note: